Xinghua, Jiangsu

 Xinghua (兴化 (興化, Xīnghuà)) is a county-level city under the administration of Taizhou, Jiangsu province, China.
 It is located in the central part of Jiangsu Province.
 It borders the prefecture-level cities of Yancheng to the north and east and Yangzhou to the west.

 Xinghua's name (兴化) is the abbreviation for "盛教" (xīngshèng jiàohuà) which means "prospering (the Confucian) teaching".

 History

 In 920, the Yang Wu state of the Ten Kingdoms separated the northern part of the then Hailing county to establish Xinghua county.
 The county was downgraded to Zhaoyang township in 1135, but was restored in 1149.

 In 1987, the county was turned into a city of Yangzhou.
 The area was under the jurisdiction of Yangzhou until 1996, and then reassign to Taizhou, Jiangsu.

 Administrative divisions

-In the present, Xinghua City has 29 towns and 5 townships.
+At present, Xinghua City has 29 towns and 5 townships.